-Now don’t get me wrong, although it was cold, it wasn’t unbearable.
 I’m just happy that I had travel medical insurance because after Silfra’s strong winds and icy waters, I could have easily gotten sick – it’s better to be safe (and healthy) than sorry.

 Frequent earthquakes send boulders and rocks into the crack.

 With perfect visibility, you can see lots of details underwater.

 There’s a mélange of boulders and rocks with deep blue, orange and bright yellow hues.
 The water’s surface was a deep turquoise blue and orange moss and green algae covered just about everything.

 As a result of frequent earthquakes in the area, falling rocks and boulders create a wide range of depth in the fissure.
 Snorkeling Silfra is great for exploring the shallow areas since you can touch most of your surroundings.
 However, if you want to explore the deeper sections of the fissure, you’ll need proper diving gear.

 This is more motivation for me to get my certificate!

 So much detail and intense colors.